vcr/vcr/DEVELOPMENT.md

 # Development

-This file details as many imporant parts of the process that you may need to know about working on VCR, should any of us get hit by a bus.
+This file details as many important parts of the process that you may need to know about working on VCR, should any of us get hit by a bus.

 ## Releasing